naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why was the JavaScript developer sad?
-Because he didn't know how to "null" his feelings.
+Why did the IT technician go to the doctor?
+He had a case of the computer virus!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)